 Rather than simply chopping it down for firewood, I followed the suggested forms of the tree using a chainsaw to incise a helix the length of the trunk; the base of which revealed the spiral´s source as a delicate vulva-like opening.

-It occurred to me that the helix was a form distinct from the tree somewhat like a sexual energy or the resultant new life in itself, which at first slowly and meanderingly progresses it´s upward rise.
+It seemed that the helix was a form distinct from the tree, somewhat like a spiraling sexual energy or a new life in itself which at first slowly and meanderingly progresses it´s upward rise.

 If the twist of the climbing spiral represents her offspring, then mid-way along the trunk emerged the shape of a breast symbolizing nourishment and succour provided by the mother to her young.

 The tree´s heart here would then reflect that mother´s love.

 Bypassing both heart and breast, the direction of the helix changes (from spiral clockwise to anti-clockwise) as if to indicate a newly-acquired sense of self and a growing independence from maternal protection.